 This can be one of the hardest questions any pre-PA student has to answer.
-Applying is a HUGE undertaking, and it can be stressful to know whether or not you’re as prepared as you need to be.
+Applying is a HUGE undertaking, both in the time / energy it takes and the amount of money!
+It’s super important to have some method to try and gauge whether or not you’re actually ready to apply and hopefully be successful.

 Okay, the very first thing you need to do when deciding if you want to apply this cycle is to make a profile for yourself.